 Rab Kinetic Plus Hoody - Women's Review

-Cons: Waterproof material decreases breathability, pricey
+Cons: Not waterproof, Below-average breathability, pricey

 Compare to Similar Products